Breed Standard of the Border Terrier – Revised by The Kennel Club 1 January 2009

 Colour: Red, wheaten, grizzle and tan or blue and tan.

-Faults: Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to it degree and effect on the terrier’s ability to work, and the health and welfare of the dog.
+Faults: Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree, its effect on the terrier’s ability to work, and the health and welfare of the dog.

 Note: Male animals should have two apparently normal testicles fully descended into the scrotum.